 Rajasthan: Rajasthani cuisine is influenced by both the war-like lifestyles of its inhabitants and the availability of ingredients in this arid region.
 It is also known for its snacks like Bikaneri Bhujia, Mirchi Bada and Pyaaj Kachori.
 Other famous dishes include Bajre ki roti (millet bread) and Lashun ki chutney (hot garlic paste), Mawa Kachori from jodhpur, Alwar ka mawa, Malpauas from pushkar and Rassgollas from Bikaner, "paniya"and "gheriya" from Mewar.

 Punjab: Punjabi cuisine has a rich tradition of many distinct and local ways of cooking.
 One is a special form of tandoori cooking that is now famous in other parts of India, UK, Canada, and in many parts of the world.
-Main dishes include Sarson ka saag (a stew whose main ingredient is mustard greens) and makki ki roti (flatbreads made with cornmeal).
+Main dishes include Sarson ka saag (a stew whose main ingredient is mustard greens) and makki to roti (flatbreads made with cornmeal).
 Basmati rice is the indigenous variety of Punjab and many varieties of rice dishes have been developed with this variety.

 Odisha: Odia cuisine uses less oil and is less spicy while nonetheless remaining flavourful.
 Rice is the staple food of this region.
 Mustard oil is used in some dishes as the cooking medium, but ghee (made of cow's milk) is preferred in temples.
 In old times food was traditionally served on banana leaves or disposable plates made of sal leaves.
 Yoghurt is used in dishes.
 Many sweets of the region are based on chhena (cheese).

-Street foods from around the country: Street food is ready-to-eat food or drink sold by a hawker, or vendor, in a street or other public place, such as at a market or fair.
+Street foods from around India: Street food is ready-to-eat food or drink sold by a hawker, or vendor, in a street or other public place, such as at a market or fair.
 It is often sold from a portable food booth, food cart, or food truck and meant for immediate consumption.
 Some notable examples are Paapri Chhat, Dahi Puri, Bhel Puri, Samosas etc.